 It is important to consider a variety of lighting options and fixtures when planning for your kitchen remodel.
-Paulette Sodemann, CKBR, Senior Designer with Callen Construction, says “When designing a kitchen, it is important to pay attention to which rooms the kitchen opens to.
+Paulette Sodemann, CKBR, Senior Sales Design Consultant with Callen, says “When designing a kitchen, it is important to pay attention to which rooms the kitchen opens to.
 This makes it so you won’t end up with one space that is well lit and the other spaces that adjoin appear as a dark hole.”

 Depending on the size and shape of your kitchen there are many lighting options to consider.